 Did you know the Olympics originated in ancient Greece?
 This article tells us more about the origins of these famous games.
 Read the paragraphs at the top to your child, and then click on some of the athlete illustrations to learn about a few of the games.

 Activity 1: The Olympic games were designed to honor Zeus, the king of all the Greek gods.
 Let’s get a quick primer of the stories behind the gods and goddess of Mount Olympus.
-Print two copies of these free cards and play a game of memory.
+Print two copies of these Greek mythology cards and play a game of memory.
 When your child finds a match, share with them the details of that god or goddess.